BrightBlueCheese/ORUFaceAnimation/README.md

 # Limitation
 - The source image preprocessing stage has not been implemented.
 - Should have to prepare the image with vox format for the best performance.
+- This code may not be compatible with the recent Colab environment. (depricated)

 # Addition
 - **GPU is REQUIRED**